5 Ways Digital Marketing Helps Businesses During The Pandemic

-#2 The advent of mobile devices
+#2 The surge of mobile devices users

 Similarly, digital marketing helps businesses during the pandemic by reevaluating the surge in mobile devices.
 Statista estimates that there will be 3.8 billion smartphone users in 2021, which is an absolutely vast number.
 This sizeable potential audience uses smartphones to navigate the web, engage with brands, and research products and services.

 Responding to this trend, digital marketing adjusts its efforts toward cleaner website designs, easier website navigation, and faster loading speeds.
 Notably, these and similar mobile-friendly practices significantly overlap with SEO.
 Search engines grasp this new digital reality and prioritize mobile-friendliness as a significant factor.
 Finally, such practices also help optimize business websites irrespective of user devices; all businesses benefit from a better user experience.